 Want to know what happens and what to do when baby falls off the bed?
-Are you worried baby may have a brain injury after he fell off the bed while sleeping or on the changing table?
-I’m going to share with you important tips of what to do the minute your baby falls off the bed.
+Are you worried your baby may have a brain injury after he fell off the bed while sleeping or on the changing table?
+I’m going to share with you important tips of what to do when baby falls off the bed.
 But, first know that even though this is a scary experience, you’re not the only parent going through this.

 1.Can a baby falling cause brain damage?